Counseling for PTSD in Grand Rapids

 Symptoms for children six years old and younger:

-- Either persistent avoidance of stimuli to the event or negative changes in thoughts and mood related to the event.
+- Either persistent avoidance of stimuli to the event or negative changes in mood and thoughts related to the event.

-- At least two alterations in arousal and reactivity associated to the event such as angry outbursts, exaggerated startle response, or impaired concentration.
+- At least two alterations in reactivity or arousal associated to the event such as angry outbursts, impaired concentration, or exaggerated startle response.

-If you have experienced a traumatic event in any of the ways listed above and believe you are suffering from the symptoms of Posttraumatic Stress Disorder then seeking therapy can be extremely beneficial for you.
-Therapists, Counselors, Psychotherapists, and Psychologists at each of our locations offer several different approaches to helping individuals with Posttraumatic Stress Disorder overcome the negative effects that exposure to a traumatic event in some way has effected them.
-Comprehensive cognitive-behavioral intervention is a treatment that has been proven very effective for treating individuals with Post traumatic Stress Disorder.
-This intervention uses exposure, cognitive restructuring, anxiety management, and other similar techniques to help individuals overcome their symptoms and become resilient.
-The experience of a traumatic event can be life changing and have a magnitude of negative effects on an individual.
-While in some instances individuals are able to overcome the effects of the traumatic event on their own, there are many instances where the individual is still living in distress from the event over a month after it has occurred.
-It is important that individuals know they can find the support they need at Sollars and Associates to stop living their life with fear and anxiety related to the event.
+If you have experienced a traumatic event and believe you are suffering from the symptoms of Post-Traumatic Stress Disorder in any of the ways listed above, then seeking counseling for PTSD can be extremely beneficial for you.
+At Sollars & Associates in Grand Rapids, we have therapists who are trained to provide counseling for PTSD and offer several different approaches to helping individuals with overcoming the negative effects that exposure to a traumatic event has affected them.
+For example, one of the approaches commonly used for PTSD therapy is comprehensive cognitive-behavioral intervention.
+This is a treatment that has been proven very effective for treating individuals with Post traumatic Stress Disorder because it uses exposure, anxiety management, cognitive restructuring, and other similar techniques to help individuals overcome their symptoms and become more resilient.
+The experience of a traumatic event can be life changing and have a magnitude of negative effects on an individual and their daily lives.
+While in some instances individuals are able to overcome the effects of the traumatic event on their own, there are many times where the individual is still living in distress from the event months after it has occurred.
+It is important that individuals know they can find the support and therapy for Post-Traumatic Stress Disorder they need at Sollars and Associates in Grand Rapids to stop living their life with fear and anxiety related to the event.

-PTSD treatment is available at our Grand Rapids location.
+If you are in need of therapy for post-traumatic stress disorder, please reach out to our therapists in Grand Rapids today to schedule an appointment!
 Click below to find out more about who we are and what we can do to help…